By Erik C. Johnson, M.D.

 The rotator cuff is one of the most important structures of the shoulder.
 It is composed of four muscles and their tendons that hold the shoulder joint in place.
 The “cuff”, or the tendon portion of the rotator cuff, inserts onto the upper arm.
 The rotator cuff helps to elevate and rotate the arm away from the body.

 Symptoms of a torn rotator cuff may develop quickly after trauma or may have a more gradual onset.
-Acute tears usually occur with activities of heavy lifting or falls onto the effected shoulder.
-Usually the pain starts slowly with overhead activities and is relieved by rest.
+Acute tears usually occur with activities of heavy lifting or falls onto the affected shoulder.
+Usually, the pain starts slowly with overhead activities and is relieved by rest.
 The pain runs down the side of the arm toward the elbow.
-At first the pain is activity related and is only present with overhead activities such as reaching into the kitchen cabinet for a dish.
+At first, the pain is activity related and is only present with overhead activities such as reaching into the kitchen cabinet for a dish.

 Once the diagnosis of a rotator cuff tear has been made, several treatment options exist.
 In many cases, non-surgical treatment can provide pain relief and improve the function of the shoulder.
 Usually treatment starts with an anti-inflammatory medication as well as rest from the offending activity.
 Often physical therapy is instituted to improve the strength of the surrounding musculature of the shoulder.
 Steroid injections are occasionally given to help reduce the inflammation as well as pain in the shoulder.
 It may take weeks to months to reduce the pain and improve the function of the shoulder with these non-operative measures.

-Future developments in the treatment in rotator cuff tears include newer arthroscopic surgical techniques that allows for smaller incisions and quicker recovery times.
+Future developments in the treatment in rotator cuff tears include newer arthroscopic surgical techniques that allow for smaller incisions and quicker recovery times.